-this study to characterize the ideal microfluidic trap environment for consortia by analyzing vital components such as strain ratio stability and quorum-sensing molecule signaling distance.
-Among the trap designs we tested, small three-walled traps allow for more spatially uniform signaling but suffer from strain ratio instability.
-By contrast, large open traps exhibit more robust strain ratio stability.
-Our quantification of effective signaling distance implies that strains must be reasonably well-mixed in order for inter-strain communication to function properly.
-We have shown both experimentally and through modeling that such spatial heterogeneity can be achieved by controlling the number of seed cells.
-Our experimental data also showed that increasing the number of seed cells in a large open trap can increase strain ratio instability, suggesting competing objectives for our experiments.
-However, the open traps with large number of seed cells (resulting in thin bands of cells ideal for communication) still have more stable populations than the hallway traps.
-Maintaining strain ratio stability and intercellular communication is vital for synthetic microbial consortia and our results suggest how to address this balance in the microfluidic environment.
+Our results demonstrate that the population size within a microfluidic trap affects the spatiotemporal dynamics of microbial consortia.
+We have aimed in this study to characterize the ideal microfluidic trap environment for consortia by analyzing vital components such as strain ratio stability and quorum-sensing molecule signaling distance.
+Among the traps we tested, small traps allow for more spatially uniform signaling but suffer from strain ratio instability.
+By contrast, large traps exhibit more robust strain ratio stability.
+Our quantification of effective signaling distance implies that strains must be reasonably well-mixed in order for interstrain communication to function properly.
+We have shown both experimentally and through modeling that such spatial heterogeneity can be achieved by altering the number of seed cells.
+Our experimental data also showed that increasing the number of seed cells in a large open trap can slightly increase strain ratio instability, suggesting competing objectives for our experiments.
+However, the 2 mm open traps with large number of seed cells (resulting in thin bands of cells ideal for communication) still have more stable populations than the smaller traps, and we have determined that the number of bands needed for proper signaling in the 2 mm trap is within the range that aligns with stability in the 1 mm trap but is not so large that the stability is less than the smaller trap sizes.
+Maintaining strain ratio stability and intercellular communication is vital for synthetic microbial consortia, and our results suggest how to address this balance in the microfluidic environment.